Algo Trading API for MT4 & MT5

 - Invalid stop-loss or take-profit: SL/TP levels are too close to the current price.
 Most brokers enforce a minimum stop distance (usually a few pips).

-- Market closed: You are trying to trade a symbol outside its trading hours.
-Use the symbol details endpoint to check session times.
+- Market closed: You are trying to trade a symbol outside its broker-defined trading hours.

 WebSocket Disconnects